tonystrawberry/tonystrawberry.codes/content/posts/2024-08-26-isolate-business-logic-in-rails-with-service-objects/index.md

 ---
-title: Where to put logic in a Rails application
+title: Isolate business logic in Rails with Service Objects
-description: It might be difficult to decide where to put logic in a Rails application.
-Here are some tips to help you decide.
+description: It might be difficult to decide where to organize logic in a Rails application.
+Service objects might be the answer.
 date: 2024-08-26
 draft: false
 slug: where-to-put-logic-in-a-rails-application
 tags:
   - Rails
   - Ruby
+  - Design Patterns
 ---

 Hello! 👋

-Today, I want to share with you some tips on where to put logic in a Rails application.
+Today, I want to share a design pattern that can help you isolate business logic in a Rails application: service objects.

 When you're building a Rails application, you might find yourself wondering where to put your logic.
 Should you put it in the controller, the model, or maybe in a service object?
 It can be difficult to decide, especially if you're new to Rails.